club-oven-lovin/club-oven-lovin.github.io/index.md

       - Approve, edit, or delete user-submitted recipes.
       - Manage user roles and vendor profiles.
       - Remove inappropriate or inaccurate content.
+  - Provide basic user guidance
+    - Help new users understand how to navigate the site and contribute recipes or vendor data.
   - Integrate cost and availability tracking
     - Automatically calculate:
       - Cost per recipe and per serving.
       - Where each ingredient can be found near campus.
   - Develop a recipe search and filtering system
     - Allow users to quickly find recipes based on:
       - Dietary restrictions (vegan, gluten-free, etc.)
       - Preparation time
       - Ingredient availability
       - Estimated total cost